Get 60% Off & Free Shipping While Stocks Last

 Tabbies with joint issues or arthritis may find it challenging to move around, cease jumping up onto tables or other higher surfaces, or may change the way that they jump.

-If your fluffball suddenly can’t use its hind legs, go to the vet immediately.
+If your fluffball suddenly can’t use its hind legs, seek medical advice immediately.

-Though it may be common for older cats to have arthritis, we recommend the use of an orthopedic pillow to keep them as comfortable as it gets!
+Though it may be common for older cats to have arthritis, it’s essential to make them comfortable with an orthopaedic pillow.

 3. Changes in Excretion

-Constipation and diarrhea are both symptoms of illness in cats.
+Constipation and diarrhoea are both serious symptoms of illness in cats.

 If there’s more pee in the litter box than usual, this suggests that your kitty’s body can’t conserve water and may signal that it is developing kidney, liver, or diabetes mellitus issues.

-Cats with urinary tract infections excessively lick their genitalia.
+A feline with a urinary tract infection excessively licks their genitalia.

 Related: 10 Cat Breeds That Get Along With Dogs